 This is the pre-production phase.

-This planning phase is also where the shoot is scheduled out.
 The more you schedule, the less you leave to chance.
-This will help you prevent common mistakes like committing to doing more than is possible in one day.
+This will help prevent common mistakes like committing to more than is possible in one day.